pickup icon

 Dryopteris arguta

-Wood fern, also called coastal wood fern, is a beautiful, semi-evergreen native fern that is both drought-tolerant and deer resistant, making it one of the most versatile for a Pacific Northwest garden.
+Wood fern, also called coastal wood fern, is a beautiful, semi-evergreen native fern that is both drought-tolerant and deer resistant, making it one of the most versatile ferns for a Pacific Northwest habitat garden.
 Its lovely ruffled foliage and dramatically tapered tips provide visual interest and structure, and can spread nicely to lusciously fill sparse woodland areas.
 It's also relatively uncommon in nurseries, making this a great find!

-• Plant type/canopy layer: semi-evergreen fern
+• Plant type/canopy layer: semi-evergreen, perennial, fern

-• Size at maturity: up to 2’ tall and 1-3’ wide
+• Size at maturity: up to 24" tall, 12"-36" wide

 • Light requirements: full shade, part sun/part shade

-• Moisture requirements: moist to dry
+• Moisture requirements: moist to dry soil

 • Bloom time: n/a